mk-fg/fgtk/README.md

 Also allows to just dump resulting paths or enqueue a list of them from stdin.

-##### emms_current

-Dumps path of the current track into terminal.
-Easy to do with emacsclient, but needs extra sed to fix the escaping that elisp does.

 ##### ff_backup

 Script to backup various firefox settings in a diff/scm-friendly manner